MartenVijn/mywebsite/content/_index.md

 Working in tech, advocating for open.
 Father of 2 teenagers.

-Love to love,sport and being active and lazy (contemplating) in a balanced manner.
+Love to love, sport and being active and lazy (contemplating) in a balanced manner.